Every dog breed has it's own quirks, talents and unique traits.

 How Do I Stop My Shiba Inu From Screaming?

-When your Shiba Inu is screaming due to distress you should find methods to calm your stressed Shiba.
+However, when your Shiba Inu is screaming due to distress you should find methods to calm your stressed Shiba.

 It is important to stay calm and non-reactive at all times.